devennavani/modalproject/README.md

 Then, run `npm install` to install the NodeJS dependencies.

+### GraphQL codegen

+Run `make graphql-schema` to generate the GraphQL schema from the backend.
+This will create a `schema.graphql` file in `frontend/src/graphql/__generated__`.

+Run `make graphql-client` to generate TypeScript types for the GraphQL client.
+This will create a `types.ts` file in `frontend/src/graphql/__generated__`.

 ## CI/CD

-This project includes a CI/CD GitHub workflow that runs on every push to the `main` branch, as well as every push to a pull request's branch.
+This project includes a CI/CD GitHub workflow that runs on a PR branch when you open a PR, as well as push to the PR branch.
+It also runs on the `main` branch when you merge a PR into `main`.

-For PRs, it will create a [Modal environment(https://modal.com/docs/guide/environments) for the PR, and deploy the Modal stub to that environment.
-For
+The workflow will create a [Modal environment](https://modal.com/docs/guide/environments) (named `dev` if for `main`, or `pr{PR_NUMBER}` if for a PR) if it doesn't already exist and deploy the modal stub (via `modal deploy`) to that environment.

+Having 1 Modal environment per PR allows you to test your changes in an isolated, production-like environment before merging your PR into `main`.

+For this workflow to work, you need to add `MODAL_TOKEN_ID` and `MODAL_TOKEN_SECRET` secrets to your GitHub repository.

 ## Developing Locally